 And it’s the same story on digital, or rather worse.
-Orders placed on one e-commerce site gets casually cancelled if the consumer finds a better deal elsewhere.
+Orders placed on one e-commerce site get casually canceled if the consumer finds a better deal elsewhere.
 Whereas, the product might have been packed and shipped.
 But that’s a loss most online brands willingly incur on a daily basis to survive the market.

-This can also create possible loss for product manufacturers.
+This can also create possible losses for product manufacturers.
 If most retailers store similar products, when one shop doesn’t have a particular product, none would have it.
 So the consumer ends up buying from other brands.
-And that’s how FMCG companies end up losing the buck last minute to another available option, and the marketing dollars spent goes to waste.
+And that’s how FMCG companies end up losing the buck last minute to another available option, and the marketing dollars spent go to waste.

 Hence, FMCG companies can only beat their competition by being present in retail stores at all times, every single day.
 Bizom’s Retail Intelligence platform is making this possible for leading FMCG brands by integrating the world’s most used chat application, WhatsApp into the supply chain ecosystem.